Blue-fronted lorikeet: Behaviour

 The blue-fronted lorikeets usually live in pairs, but may form groups up to 10 individuals.
 They grow to about 16 cm.
 The voice was described by Toxopeus as a ti–ti–ti–ti–tititi shrill, but might be related not to the blue-fronted lorikeet, but to the red-flanked lorikeet (Charmosyna placentis) which was later observed in the same area.
 In nature the blue-fronted lorikeets feed on flowering trees of the family Myrtaceae, and in captivity they consumed bananas and milk.

 Status

 The anecdotal character of their observation and very limited habitat, which is gradually shrinking due to logging, urged the International Union for Conservation of Nature to gradually elevate its status from threatened in 1988 to vulnerable in 1994 and critically endangered since 2000.
 The establishment of two protected areas on Buru, Gunung Kapalat Mada (1380 km2) and Waeapo (50 km2), partly aim at preserving the habitat of the blue-fronted lorikeet.

+Elusivity and Sightings

+The lorikeet was seen and photographed for the first time since 2014 in April 2026.
+The sighting was recently announced by the Search for Lost Birds and the American Bird Conservancy on June 3, 2026.